Wildlife

 Tiger Rattlesnake, Crotalus tigris.

-The Tiger Rattlesnake (Crotalus tigris) is a venomous rattlesnake.
-In Arizona, it is found in central, south-central, and extreme southeastern Arizona.
-Adults are medium-sized; up to 885 mm (35 inches) in total length (excluding rattle).
+Tiger Rattlesnake (Crotalus tigris) is a medium-sized rattlesnake of central, south-central, and far southeastern parts of the state.
+Adults reach up to 885 mm (35 inches), excluding the rattle.

 Key detailWhat to look for